DavidAnson/markdownlint-cli2/README.md

       4. `.markdownlint.yml`
       5. `.markdownlint.cjs`
       6. `.markdownlint.mjs`
-- The VS Code extension `vscode-markdownlint` includes a schema definition for the `JSON(C)` configuration files described below.
+- The VS Code extension includes a [JSON Schema][json-schema] definition for the `JSON(C)` configuration files described below.
 This adds auto-complete and can make it easier to define proper structure.
+- See [markdownlint-cli2-config-schema.json][markdownlint-cli2-config-schema]
+  for that schema and [ValidatingConfiguration.md][validating-configuration] for ways to use it to validate configuration files.

 ### `.markdownlint-cli2.jsonc`